aserto-dev/express-jwt-aserto/README.md

 By default, `is` will follow the same heuristic behavior as `jwtAuthz` - it will infer the packge name from the policy name, HTTP method, and route path.
 If provided, the `packageName` argument will override this and specify a policy package to use.

-By convention, Aserto Rego policies are named in the form `policyName.METHOD.path`.
-Following the node.js idiom, you can also pass it in as `policyName/METHOD/path`, and the path can contain the Express parameter syntax.
+By convention, Aserto Rego policies are named in the form `policyRoot.METHOD.path`.
+Following the node.js idiom, you can also pass it in as `policyRoot/METHOD/path`, and the path can contain the Express parameter syntax.

-For example, passing in `policyName/GET/api/users/:id` will resolve to a policy called `policyName.GET.api.users.__id`.
+For example, passing in `policyRoot/GET/api/users/:id` will resolve to a policy called `policyRoot.GET.api.users.__id`.

 #### resource argument